 Steven Sjobring was a faculty member at the Hall School of Music for six years and the Suzuki School of Elgin for four years.
 He is a frequent coach and clinician at many public and private schools in the area including: Wheaton Academy, Larkin Academy, Waubonsie High School, Four Winds School and Weisbrook Elementary School.

 Mr. Sjobring is continuously pursuing his teacher training in Suzuki and other traditional methods.
-He has studied with renowned teachers including, Mimi Zwieg Simon Fischer, Brian Lewis, Robert Duke, Drew Lecher, and Rebecca Sandrok.
+He has studied with renowned teachers including, Mimi Zwieg Simon Fischer, Brian Lewis, Robert Duke, Drew Lecher and Rebecca Sandrok.
 He has completed professional string pedagogy training at: the Juilliard School in New York through the Starling/DeLay Symposium, University of Wisconsin through the violin pedagogy institute, the Suzuki institute of Chicago and the Suzuki institute at Stevens Point Wisconsin.
-Steven’s main instruments are the violin and viola his influential teachers include: Dr. Lee Joiner, Peter Slowik, Mimi Zweig, Robert Chen, Drew Lecher, Michael Tzitlin, James Buswell, Stephen Clapp, Sharin Polifrone, Paul Zafer, Stephanie Sant’Ambrosio, Albert Wang, Randy Brinton and Ulli Reiner.
+Steven’s main instruments are the violin and viola, and his influential teachers include: Dr. Lee Joiner, Peter Slowik, Mimi Zweig, Robert Chen, Drew Lecher, Michael Tzitlin, James Buswell, Stephen Clapp, Sharin Polifrone, Paul Zafer, Stephanie Sant’Ambrosio, Albert Wang, Randy Brinton and Ulli Reiner.